Before we get to the Truffala Tree Crazy Hair Tutorial, check out my sons hat:

-Now, I’m sure moms of girls are dying to find out how I made the truffala tree, so here you go:
+Now, I’m sure moms of girls are dying to find out how I made the Truffala tree, so read on!

-First I twisted a bunch of pipe cleaners together.
-5 seemed to be a good number for my daughters hair, but you may need to do a test run to see what works.
-Bend one end so that it isn’t poking into the scalp all day!
+First, twist a bunch of pipe cleaners together.
+5 was a good number for my daughters’ hair, but you may need to do a test run to see what works best for your child.

 Pull all of the hair into a super high ponytail – try to get it right on top of the head.

 Insert the folded portion of the pipe cleaner into the middle of the ponytail, making sure it is pushed in as far as possible.

 Pull the ponytail up around the pipe cleaner.

 Twist the hair a few times and then secur it at the top of the pipecleaners with a small rubberband.

 Add several more bands down the length of the ponytail.

 If needed mess up the ends or even curl them for a poufier top.

 What do you think?
 Are you going to send your child to school with a Truffala Tree Crazy Hairstyle?